JacobDiazCruz/test-app/README.md

     - Code Reviews: Conduct peer code reviews to catch potential logic errors or coding mistakes.
 Code reviews promote best practices and improve code quality.

 5. How intuitive is the behavior of the app?
+   - In terms of its user experience, it is intuitive enough for the users to easily navigate the app's functionalities.
+However, there is a part that I would like to point out and make a suggestion for.
+This is the modal's backdrop in the mock design.
+Currently, it does not specify an opacity for the modal's backdrop to be identified very easily.
+It would be better for the future to set a darker background to give importance to the modal as a form that needs to be prioritized on the page.